The Rise and Fall of the Initial Era: Results

 In 1798, at the transition point, only 179 papers were published (as tracked by \textit{Dimensions} under the constraint of Listing~1), but in 1799, 517 papers were published - a tripling of output.
 This significant increase in output appears to be coupled to the beginning of the proliferation of scientific journals.
 Although it is difficult to see the detail of this development in Fig.~\ref{F6}, which shows that there are currently around 70,000 actively publishing journals, in 1797 just four journals are recorded as active in publication in \textit{Dimensions} (until just 1780, more than a century after the beginning of this movement, there had only been one or two active regularly publishing journals at any point in time, with 1781 being the first year when three journals published).
 From 1799, seven journals were regularly publishing.
 By 1827 this had become 19 and by 1837 it was 30.
 This part of significant growth began to see the development of norms and standards that needed to reach across journals and the community started to become large enough that the prior ``gentlemanly'' approach was no longer sufficient to handle the level of publication volumes and the community which needed to share in the knowledge being generated.

 During this period, the level of formality in the use of initial form versus full form in papers appears to have increased spontaneously and significantly.

-\item The ``Initial Era'' began in the wake of the second world war, the dawn of Bush's Endless Frontier \cite{bush_endless_1945} in 1945, and continues until 1980.
+\item The ``Initial Era'' began in 1945, at the point where the disruption and reconstruction of research in the UK and Europe coincided with the US's demobilisation from war and the dawn of Bush's Endless Frontier \cite{bush_endless_1945}, and continues until 1980.
 It is the singular period in the history of the scholarly record in which the initial form dominated the full form of author names.
 The initial era is entirely contained in the statistical epoch and hence there are sufficiently many journals and papers that a statistical approach to analysis is valid.

 \item The ``Modern Era'' has persisted from 1980 to the present day.
 It is an era in which we have seen the norm move steadily and rapidly toward the dominance of the use of full form names. \end{itemize}